 National Nest Box Week

-The aim of National Nest Box Week is to encourage people to put up nest boxes to help breeding birds and other wildlife.
+The aim of National Nest Box Week is to encourage people to put up nest boxes to help breeding birds to help promote the conservation and diversity of wildlife.

 Natural nest sites such as holes in trees and buildings are disappearing fast as people have carried out home and garden improvements and woods have been "tidied up".
 Since National Nest Box Week was launched in 1997 thousands of nature enthusiasts across the UK have put up boxes to compensate and give a home for the birds in their garden.
 It is estimated that there are about 6 million nest boxes in UK gardens.

-If you haven't already got a nest box then read our advice about choosing and siting one and then take a look at our selection of nest boxes to buy.
+If you haven't already got a nest box then read our advice about choosing and siting one and then take a look at our selection of nest boxes available to buy online.
 These bird boxes come in a range of designs and prices to suit all kinds of gardens and budgets.

 This year when choosing your nest box why not help a Species of Conservation Concern, such as house sparrows?